March 23, 2018

-Here’s a sample video of a paddle raise I ran for Newbury College’s fundraiser at the Boston Seaport Hotel (that’s me in the suit!):
+Confused yet?
+Watching a paddle raise might help.
+Here’s a paddle raise I ran for Newbury College’s fundraiser at the Boston Seaport Hotel (that’s me in the suit!):

 And another one, for the Massachusetts Society for the Prevention of Cruelty to Children, at Boston’s Fairmont Copley Hotel (still me in the suit!):

-As you can see, your paddle raise feels more direct and urgent than fundraising games and auctions.
-Instead of rewarding donors with prizes, you’re asking them to give money with no tangible return.
+As you can see, paddle raises feel more serious, direct and urgent than fundraising games and auctions.

 Chances are, you’ve got a few donors at your fundraiser with deep pockets, a few more with medium pockets, and many with relatively-shallow pockets.